alt3/cakephp-swagger/README.md

 - `schemes`: array used to specify third field
 [used by the UI to generate the BASE URL](https://github.com/alt3/cakephp-swagger/issues/6) (`host` and `basePath` are fetched realtime), defaults to `null`
+- `showValidator`: enable/disable the online validator, defaults to `true`
 ### Docs section

 Use the `docs` section to customize the following options: